Tech-at-DU/d3-tutorial/12-Pie-Charts/readme.md

 https://www.data-to-viz.com/caveat/pie.html

-With this in mind in the right place they can be useful.
+With this in mind in the right place, they can be useful.

 As you probably guessed D3 has these covered!
 Let's build a pie chart.